Two-Stage Ditch: Background

 There is no simple solution to address altered hydrology.
 However, one promising innovation is the two-stage ditch.
 This design mimics a more natural stream channel when compared to the conventional channels found in most managed ditches.
 What makes this ditch unique is the low flow channel and corresponding bench that allows for bank overflows to occur within the confines of the ditch.
 The benches within a two-stage ditch function more like stream-side floodplains, slowing the flow of water and reducing bank scouring.

 The Nature Conservancy believes that wide-scale implementation of the two-stage ditch can be part of a viable long-term solution to benefit local and state-wide water quality.
-With the funding we have received from the Indiana Department of Environmental Management (IDEM) Section 319 Program, the Chapter can promote the usage of this ground-breaking design in the Wabash River Watershed.

 Education and outreach effort will be undertaken state-wide.
 The Conservancy will host workshops, presentations and field days targeting county surveyors, watershed managers and private landowners to increase general understanding of two-stage practices.
 These gatherings will provide information including design, construction and maintenance costs and proof of the ecological performance of the ditch.
 The Conservancy hopes that these outreach efforts will increase interest in the practice, translating to implementation in the future.
 Our hope is that the two-stage design will be an integrated solution that will positively impact water quality and aquatic habitat across the state.

 The Ohio Department of Natural Resources and The Ohio State University have also developed an educational tool called STREAMS Modules.
 Each module discusses various themes including basic stream knowledge, more advanced channel information as well as river evaluation, assessment and monitoring techniques.